 #7: Keep a Safe Distance

 Most of the times that we have encountered sharks have been on a reef.
 We always respect their space, put a lot of distance between us and them, stay close together, all the while remaining calm and still.
 They have always just swam past or under us – never giving us a second look.
-Again, I don’t recommend snorkeling or diving at a reef alone.
+Again, I don’t recommend snorkeling or diving at a reef alone and. when you do see a shark, don’t freak out and frantically try to swim back to the boat.
+Stay calm and still, and most likely the shark will just swim by.

 #8: Pick a Guarded Beach

 If you are on vacation, not familiar on how to read the ocean or just want a little more protection, hit the guarded beach.
 The lifeguards are not only there to keep us safe from drowning, they will alert you as soon as they see sharks, bait fish or other dangerous creatures or weather conditions.
-As soon as you hear that whistle blow, get out the water until you know why the lifeguard was trying to alert you.
-Also, when you arrive at the beach reads the signs at the lifeguard station, if there are bait fish in the area or they have a red/no swimming flag – follow their recommendations.
+As soon as you hear that whistle blow, get out the water until the lifeguard says it is safe to go back in.
+Also, when you arrive at the beach make sure to read the signs at the lifeguard station, if there are bait fish in the area or they have a red/no swimming flag – follow their recommendations.

 #9: Don’t Feed the Fish